pocket-id/website/docs/client-examples/audiobookshelf.md

   "canAccessAllTags": false,          //Allow access to all tags (only set to true if nothing is specified below) "canCreateEReader": false,
-  "tagsAreDenylist": false,           //Invert the allowed tags list to a deny list "allowedLibraries": [   //Specify which libarys are allowed to be accessed via the Libary ID
+  "tagsAreDenylist": false,           //Invert the allowed tags list to a deny list "allowedLibraries": [   //Specify which libraries are allowed to be accessed via the library ID
     "5406ba8a-16e1-451d-96d7-4931b0a0d966", //You can get this ID via the Audiobookshelf api "918fd848-7c1d-4a02-818a-847435a879ca"  //https://audiobookshelf.example.com/api/libraries ],